rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 To the unmarried and the widows I say that it is good for them to remain single as I am. ^0708

 But if they cannot exercise self-control, they should marry.
-For it is better to marry than to burn with passion. ^0709
+For it is better to marry than to be aflame with passion. ^0709

-To the married I give this charge ( not I, but the Lord ): the wife should not separate from her husband ^0710
+To the married I give this charge (not I, but the Lord): the wife should not separate from her husband ^0710

-( but if she does, she should remain unmarried or else be reconciled to her husband ), and the husband should not divorce his wife. ^0711
+(but if she does, she should remain unmarried or else be reconciled to her husband), and the husband should not divorce his wife. ^0711

-To the rest I say ( I, not the Lord ) that if any brother has a wife who is an unbeliever, and she consents to live with him, he should not divorce her. ^0712
+To the rest I say (I, not the Lord) that if any brother has a wife who is an unbeliever, and she consents to live with him, he should not divorce her. ^0712

 If any woman has a husband who is an unbeliever, and he consents to live with her, she should not divorce him. ^0713